jombard/IntegraBluePropertiesWeb/content/landlords.md

 - Inspections
 - Permits, certificates and licenses

-**Guaranteed rent, no voids, no hassle**
+**Guaranteed rent, no voids, no-hassle**

-We will take all of the hassle away from you, whilst ensuring you still receive a fair price for your property.
+We will take all of the hassles away from you, whilst ensuring you still receive a fair price for your property.
 We are honest and open so will always go through our plans with you in regards to what we will do with your property.
 Whilst we would become responsible for the day to day running and upkeep of the property, ultimately you are still the owner.
 We pride ourselves on our integrity and want to build solid relationships with our landlords and our tenants.

 **Length of contract**

 We can arrange contracts for any length of time to fit in with you.
-We can even look at purchase lease options if you know you would like to sell the property in the future.
+We can even look at suitable methods of sale if you know you would like to sell the property in the future.

 **Power Team**